Perineal Massage for Childbirth: Facts, Benefits, and How to Do It

 How Often Should I Do Perineal Massage?

-You should perform perineal massage about once a day, starting around 34 weeks of pregnancy.
+Most guidance recommends performing perineal massage about once a day, starting around 34 weeks of pregnancy.
 This routine can help increase flexibility and reduce the risk of tearing during childbirth.
-Always consult your healthcare provider first.
+Check with your healthcare provider before you begin.

 Is It Safe to Use Oils During Perineal Massage?